AKASHAorg/akasha-docs/docs/react-hooks/index.md

 ---
 id: "index"
-title: "React Hooks"
+title: "React hooks"
 sidebar_label: "Readme"
 sidebar_position: 0
 custom_edit_url: null
 ---

-# React Hooks
+# React hooks

-Most of the SDK's methods are also implemented as React Hooks.
+Most of the SDK's methods are also implemented as React hooks.

 Currently we have the following hooks: